There is nothing common about the common witch-hazel, historically known for its uses on the homestead as an astringent and water dowsing sticks.

 Hamamelis virginiana (Witch hazel)

-SIZE AND POT INFORMATION: More details coming in May type: shrub sun needs: full sun, part sun/part shade, shade water needs: average, moist height: 10-15' plant spacing: 8 foot distance bloom time: October, November bloom color: yellow
+SIZE: 1 gallon pot type: shrub sun needs: full sun, part sun/part shade, shade water needs: average, moist height: 10-15' plant spacing: 8 foot distance bloom time: October, November bloom color: yellow

 salt tolerant.
 Some salt exposure should not be fatal to the plant but some leaf burning may still occur.